marcus7288/evangel-student-tools/docs/user-guide.md

 - Check this user guide first
 - Review template instructions
 - Contact your instructor
-- Submit issue on GitHub repository
+- Submit an issue on the GitHub repository

 ### Best Practices
 - Save work frequently (even with auto-save)
-- Export important work to backup
+- Export important work to a backup
 - Clear browser cache if experiencing issues
 - Use consistent devices when possible